-3.1 Muscle forces
+3.1.
+Muscle forces

-AnyBodyTM models muscle fibers in each muscle fascicles, for example, erector spinae is divided into a total of 29 fascicles on each side (de Zee et al., 2007).
-To obtain the approximate contribution by each muscle group, the fascicle forces were summed over the normalized duration of lifts (Figure 3).
+AnyBodyTM models muscle fibers in each muscle fascicles, for example, erector spinae (ES) is divided into a total of 29 fascicles on each side [9].
+To obtain the approximate contribution by each muscle group, the fascicle forces were summed over the normalized duration of lifts (Figure 3, Figure 4, Figure 5).